Anxiety Symptom: Abdominal Pain - Stomach Pain

-The first step in managing abdominal pain is determining the nature, and causes of your discomfort.
+The first step in managing anxiety stomach pain is determining the nature, and causes of your discomfort.

-Abdominal pain is a common physical symptom of anxiety, however there are many possible medical conditions associated with abdominal pain and stomach pain.
+Abdominal pain is a common physical symptom of anxiety, however, there are many possible medical conditions associated with abdominal pain and stomach pain.
 It is wise to seek a doctor visit before assuming the pain is caused by anxiety.

 Some possible causes of abdominal pain or stomach pain are: